openhab/org.openhab.binding.zwave/doc/ameta/hazw5se_0_0.md

 ## Overview

-  * The AIBASE Door/Window Sensor contains a sensor body and a magnet.
-  * The AIBASE Door/Window Sensor detects through the separation and combination of the main body and the magnet.
-  * Recommend installation distance between the sensor body and the magnet is 10mm.
-  * The Sensor also anti‐tamper functionality.
-Once the sensor is moved, it will notify the gateway.
-  * The AIBASE Door/Window Sensor is powered by CR2 battery with 2 years battery life.
-  * The AIBASE Door/Window Sensor is designed to be mounted on the door or windows.
-  * The AIBASE Door/Window Sensor supports low battery alarm function.
-  * The AIBASE Door/Window Sensor supports firmware OTA.
+<ul&gt<li&gtThe AIBASE Door/Window Sensor contains a sensor body and a magnet.</li&gt <li&gtThe AIBASE Door/Window Sensor detects through the separation and combination of the main body and the magnet.</li&gt <li&gtRecommend installation distance between the sensor body and the magnet is 10mm.</li&gt <li&gtThe Sensor also anti‐tamper functionality.
+Once the sensor is moved, it will notify the gateway.</li&gt <li&gtThe AIBASE Door/Window Sensor is powered by CR2 battery with 2 years battery life.</li&gt <li&gtThe AIBASE Door/Window Sensor is designed to be mounted on the door or windows.</li&gt <li&gtThe AIBASE Door/Window Sensor supports low battery alarm function.</li&gt <li&gtThe AIBASE Door/Window Sensor supports firmware OTA.</li&gt </ul&gt

 ### Inclusion Information

-Add for inclusion:

-  1. Insert the battery.
-  2. Set the Z-Wave network main controller into learning mode.
-  3. Short press the action button one time.
-  4. If the add for inclusion is successful, the LED will blink fast and then keep on 3 seconds.
-Otherwise, the LED will blink 25 seconds and then turn off, in which case you need to repeat the process from step
+<p&gtAdd for inclusion: </p&gt <ol&gt<li&gtInsert the battery.</li&gt <li&gtSet the Z-Wave network main controller into learning mode.</li&gt <li&gtShort press the action button one time.</li&gt <li&gtIf the add for inclusion is successful, the LED will blink fast and then keep on 3 seconds.
+Otherwise, the LED will blink 25 seconds and then turn off, in which case you need to repeat the process from step </li&gt </ol&gt

 ### Exclusion Information

-Remove for exclusion;

-  1. Insert the CR battery.
-  2. Set the Z-Wave network main controller into exclusion mode.
-  3. Short press the action button one time.

-If the remove for exclusion is successful, the LED will blink fast and turn off.
-Otherwise, the LED will keep solid for 2 seconds and then turn off, in which case you need to repeat the process from step 2.
+<p&gtRemove for exclusion;</p&gt <ol&gt<li&gtInsert the CR battery.</li&gt <li&gtSet the Z-Wave network main controller into exclusion mode.</li&gt <li&gtShort press the action button one time.</li&gt </ol&gt<p&gtIf the remove for exclusion is successful, the LED will blink fast and turn off.
+Otherwise, the LED will keep solid for 2 seconds and then turn off, in which case you need to repeat the process from step 2.</p&gt

 ### Wakeup Information